Orchestrator

 "MCP server is not enabled"

-"Failed to connect to MCP server"
+"Could not connect to the MCP server"

 • Check that the configured port is not in use by another process